By Kathryn Boland

 An Interview with Candace Morano

-Below, Candace highlights the Do’s and Don’ts of the top five yoga techniques commonly misaligned.
+Below, Candace highlights the dos and don’ts of the top five yoga techniques commonly misaligned.
 Images are available upon request to illustrate each pose.
-Please let me know if you’re interested in learning more or coordinating an upcoming segment.
+Please let me know if you want to learn more or coordinate an upcoming segment.

 #1 Seated Pose with Pranayama:

-DO: Sit in a comfortable cross legged position on the floor or on a blanket.
+Do: Sit in a comfortable cross-legged position on the floor or on a blanket.
 Loop a yoga belt or one of your own comfortably around your lower ribs.
-The belt will serve as a boundary for feeling the connection between your diaphragm and breath.
+The belt will serve as a boundary for feeling the connection between your diaphragm and your breath.

 #2 Standing Forward Bend: